-When this happens—as it did, for instance, with Tesla (TSLA) in early 2020—the consequences can be brutal for anyone on the wrong side of the trade.
+When this happens—as it did in a very big way with GME early in 2021—the consequences can be brutal for anyone on the wrong side of the trade.
 Those with a short position (meaning they won’t profit unless shares fall) can find themselves either holding on for dear life or forced to jump ship before potential losses pile up too high.
-In TSLA’s case, the heavily shorted stock rose as much as 20% in a day.
-Imagine being someone who had bet against it.

-Why would something like this happen to TSLA or any other stock?
-There are a bunch of possible reasons, but a “short squeeze” is one of the main ones.
+Why would something like this happen to TSLA, GME, or any other stock?
+There are a bunch of possible reasons, but a short squeeze is one of the main ones.

 You’re probably familiar with the terms “short selling,” “going short the stock market,” “shorting a stock,” or “selling stocks short.”
 The aim when shorting a stock is to generate profit from stocks that decline in value.
 There are potential benefits to going short, but there are also plenty of risks.
 One big risk is when bullish news pushes a stock price higher, prompting short sellers to head for the exits all at once.
 As the shorts scramble to buy back and cover their losses, upward momentum builds on itself and the stock can move sharply higher.

 This is known as a short squeeze.